Skip to main content

 How to Tell if Your Nausea Is Stress-Related

 Other signs that you might be sick are racing thoughts, tense muscles, or a pounding heart that comes with the nausea.
 It might get worse when you're under a lot of stress, like when you have a lot of work to do, family problems, or money problems.
 It might get better when you're on vacation or really relaxed.
 The first step in dealing with this is to see the link between them.
+Effective digestive anxiety strategies focus on calming the nervous system to alleviate nausea, rather than just treating the symptom itself.

 Gentle, Practical Ways to Relieve Nausea from Stress